Great Gull Island: Terns

 The dominant faunal feature of the island during the summer months is the active Common Tern (Sterna hirundo) colony spread across the flatter areas of the island that are not taken over by bittersweet (Celastrus) or common reed (Phragmites australis).
 A tentative estimation of the S. hirundo mating pairs present on the island estimates their number at 9,500.

 The other major avian on Great Gull Island is the Roseate Tern (Sterna dougallii), which mostly inhabit the ring of boulders that cover the edges of the island.
 Originally, these boulders were arranged to prevent erosion and were placed there by the United States Army.
 However, the Roseates are well suited to the narrow crevices and hard-to-reach spaces created in this environment, with their young quite adept at vanishing in between the rocks, only becoming accessible when a parent calls to summon them.
 The population of S. dougallii populating the island is estimated be around 1,300 mating pairs, though no complete census is available.

 Personnel

-The founder and director of the Great Gull Island Project is Helen Hays, who has been managing the island since 1969.
+The founder and director of the Great Gull Island Project was Helen Hays, who managed the island from 1969 until her retirement in 2020.
 Joe DiCostanzo is responsible for running the database detailing the family history, hatching records, and nest location of many of the birds hatched on or visiting the island.

 The Great Gull Island Program has an ongoing partnership with several Argentine projects that monitor the terns during the winter and spring months.
 Occasionally, as a show of support, an Argentine delegation will arrive to assist in preparation work for "peak week", when hatchings-per-day can range into the thousands.
 In recognition of their contribution, the west end of the island is thus named "Little Argentina".